Table of Contents

 By taking advantage of code tampering vulnerability, the attacker modifies and alters the code to create a bogus version of the mobile application and trick users into installing it via phishing and other social engineering scams.
 The attacker typically modifies the app’s binary to inject malicious code, install a backdoor, etc., on the application hosted in the third-party app stores.

-This can be done by making direct changes to the application package’s core binary, resources within the application’s package, or redirecting or replacing system APIs to intercept and execute malicious codes.
+This can be done by directly changing the application package’s core binary or resources within the application package or redirecting or replacing system APIs to intercept and execute malicious codes.

-Once the application is ready with a forged signature and backdoor, the attacker publishes the modified version on the app store as a legitimate application.
+Once the application has a forged signature and backdoor, the attacker publishes the modified version on the app store as a legitimate application.
 The code tempering flaw leads to malware infusion, revenue loss, reputational damage, identity and data theft, etc.

 How to prevent code tempering risk?